 The Government Gateway

 The majority of central government online services currently use the Government Gateway, which has been in operation since 2001.
-It provides a means of accessing services such as HMRC’s Self Assessment online using a UserID and password, more recently also enhanced with two-factor authentication (via a time-based code either texted to a registered user’s phone, or generated by an application running on the user’s mobile phone).
+It provides an open standards-based means of accessing services such as HMRC’s Self Assessment online using a UserID and password, more recently also enhanced with two-factor authentication (via a time-based code either texted to a registered user’s phone, or generated by an application running on the user’s mobile phone).

 The Government Gateway provides a way for citizens, businesses and intermediaries (those acting on behalf of others, such as accountants or those holding Power of Attorney) to authenticate to government services.
 The recent National Audit Office report on Digital Transformation in Government noted that it “currently hosts 138 live public sector services, and … is being improved“.